vcerchez/MP3-Editor/README.md

 The editor was built and tested in Windows 10 environment with MP4 and MP3 files while it should be easily transferable to Linux and MacOS environments and other multimedia formats supported by FFmpeg.

 ## Functionality
 Currently the editor can process MP4 and MP3 files.
+It allows both one by one and batch processing of the files.

 In the case of video MP4 files the audio track is extracted and converted to MP3.